bfarayev/ProjectUmbrella-Code/README.md

 1. `python3 manage.py runserver`
 2. open `localhost:8000`
 3. move mouse to `Get Started`, click `View map`, remember to allow it to locate your position. (google map based on javascript, almost dead here)

+## Git Team Workflow
+When working as a team, following a common workflow is essential.
+[Feature-branch-workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow/) is a very powerful method where team members work on their feature branches, create pull requests and let others review their code before it's pushed to production.

+Rules of thumb:

+- Merge often.
+Take small feature to work on.
+It's not easy to review 1000 lines of code.
+- Choose informative branch names like `feature/PostGIS-Integration`,`fix/Database-Error`, `fix/Unit-Tests` etc.
+- Don't merge your own PR (Pull Request).
+Let others review yours.
+- Add useful descriptions to your PRs.
+Make others work easy by doing this.
+Time is important.
+If you find something, add it to your PR description.
+- `develop` branch is our default base branch.

+Simple example on how this workflow should look like in practice:

+- Bob wants to integrate PostGIS.
+- He does `git checkout -b {branch_name}` which is the same as
+ 	- `git branch {branch_name}` - Creates new branch called "branch_name"
+	- `git checkout {branch_name}` - Checkout branch named "branch_name"
+- He does his work, and thinks it’s in a good shape to push to remote and create a PR and let others review it.
+So, `git push origin {branch_name}`
+- Then he opens GitHub -> Clicks `New pull request` -> (Base should be and will be `develop` by default.
+Compare should be your `{branch_name}`) -> Adds some description and submits it.
+- Now all team members can review and merge his code.

+### Reviewing a PR

+Sometimes you might want to fix something in someone else's branch.
+You should use `git fetch` command to copy the remote branch to your local and work on it.

+It should look like `git fetch origin branch-name:branch-name` & `git checkout branch-name